-Terms and queries about legal matters
+Terms and queries about the legal aspects of forestry investment

 Yes, you are in our Limited Partnership investments as a limited partnership is a corporate structure similar to a company which offers limited liability to investor partners.
 Your liability is only for what you have invested, including any outstanding Calls requested but not yet paid.
 You have no personal liability for any unpaid Calls of other investors.
 You [...]

 The ETS is a cap and trade mechanism that has the effect of putting a price on carbon (and other greenhouse gases) in an attempt to reduce the carbon emissions in New Zealand.
 The primary unit of trade is the New Zealand Unit (NZU).
 NZUs are also called carbon credits.
 Certain entities within the ETS [...]

 Investors in our Limited Partnerships own the land as well as the tree crop through their ownership of shares in the Limited Partnership.
 The land is not owned by the Manager or any other third party.
 Under the Financial Markets Conduct Act 2013, there is a requirement for the Supervisor (or its appointed custodian) to [...]

 The answer is an unqualified no. As all the forestry land in Forest Enterprises' investment schemes is private land which has not been previously owned by a state-owned enterprise, it is legally protected from any Maori claims to the Waitangi Tribunal.

 New Zealand’s Anti-Money Laundering and Countering Financing of Terrorism Act 2009 requires us, as a financial services provider, to undertake due diligence on all new customers which involves gathering information about customer identity and residential address, verifying a customer's identity, and undertaking ongoing customer due diligence and account monitoring.